dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 ### AVOID writing incomplete generic types.

-When writing a type annotation or type argument, it's still possible to not pin down a complete type by writing the name of a generic type but omitting its type arguments.
+The goal of writing a type annotation or type argument is to pin down a complete type.
+However, if you write the name of a generic type but omit its type arguments, you haven't fully specified the type.
 In Java, these are called "raw types".
 For example:

 {:.bad}
 <?code-excerpt "design_bad.dart (incomplete-generic)"?>